-If you have left your home country and are seeking protection within the U.S. as an asylee or refugee, you will need to show that the harm you faced in that country, or fear you will encounter if you go back there, constituted or constitutes “persecution."
+If you have left your home country and are seeking protection within the U.S. as an asylee or refugee, you will need to show that the harm you faced in that country, or fear you will encounter if you return there, constituted or would constitute "persecution."

 But what is persecution according to U.S. immigration law?
-It's been clear from the early days of legal recognition of refugee status that people move to a different for reasons of mere convenience are not "refugees."
+It's been clear from the early days of legal recognition of refugee status that people who move to a different country for reasons of mere convenience or economic betterment are not "refugees."
 But beyond that, the matter gets a harder to pin down, as addressed in this article.

 The word "persecution" comes straight from U.S. immigration law, which mentions it in its definition of "refugee."
 (See the Immigration and Nationality Act at I.N.A.
 Section 101(a)(42).)
 However, the law does not give any separate definition of persecution, nor specifically list the types of harm that will be considered.

-The exception is that (in a relatively new section added in 1996), the law states that people who have or fear being "forced to abort a pregnancy or to undergo involuntary sterilization, or . . . persecuted for failure or refusal to undergo such a procedure or for other resistance to a coercive population control program" meet the definition of refugee.
-(This amendment was aimed at mainland China with its one-child policy).
+There's one exception, from a relatively new section of the law added in 1996: people who have been or fear being "forced to abort a pregnancy or to undergo involuntary sterilization, or . . . persecuted for failure or refusal to undergo such a procedure or for other resistance to a coercive population control program" meet the definition of refugee.
+(This amendment was aimed primarily at mainland China with its one-child policy).

 The above definitions aren't very satisfying.
-More often, looking at what actual types of harm have been recognized as forms of persecution helps.
+More often, it helps to look at what actual types of harm have been recognized by U.S. immigration authorities and courts as forms of persecution.
 These include:

-- other discrimination or harassment: for example, passport denial, pressure to become an informer, or restrictions on access to education; also, some applicants may need to show a combination of actions against them if none by themselves was serious to fit traditional understandings of persecution.
+Some applicants might need to show a combination of actions against them if none by themselves was serious to fit traditional understandings of persecution.